trehansiddharth/slam-fourier/README.md

-# slam-fourier
+# slam-landscape

-slam-fourier is algorithm for robots to map surfaces by using the coefficients of the Fourier transform of the surface as the map in the state for the extended Kalman filter.
+slam-landscape is an algorithm for robots to map a continuous observable over a surface (such as a colormap) by using correlated Gaussian variables in a grid as part of the state for the extended Kalman filter.